isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Obligations of Investors or Owners of Designated Entities.md

 <p>Any party investing in a designated entity, whether they seek control over the designated entity or otherwise, must comply with the obligations under the Significant Investments Review Act if they meet the prescribed thresholds. </p>

-<p>Parties may refer to&nbsp;<a href="https://www.osir.gov.sg/about-sira/overview-of-ownership-and-control-obligations/" rel="noopener nofollow" target="_blank">Overview of Ownership &amp; Control Obligations under SIRA </a> for the prescribed thresholds.
+<p>Parties may refer to&nbsp;<a href="https://www.osir.gov.sg/about-sira/overview-of-ownership-and-control-obligations/" rel="noopener nofollow" target="_blank">Overview of Ownership and Control Obligations under SIRA </a> for the prescribed thresholds.
 The thresholds are default thresholds and may differ for specific entities. </p>

 </div></li><li><input type="checkbox" id="accordion11">
 <label for="accordion11">Does a party need to seek approval for the acquisition of equity interest which is exercisable only in the future (e.g. convertible loan, or options)?</label><div>